jibarozzibehr/neumorphism-react-native/README.md

 This is the app running on an iOS device:
 ![iOS](images/ios.PNG)

-NOTE: The custom drop shadows won't work on an Android device.
+NOTE: The custom drop shadows won't work on an Android device.s